 Since the Presidio Trust’s creation in 1996, preserving and protecting these historic features has been a key part its mission.
 Most rehabilitation projects in the Presidio fall into the category of “adaptive re-use", which updates a historic building for contemporary use without damaging its historic character.

-To date, the Trust has overseen the rehabilitation of over 300 historic buildings for new users , often in partnership with third-party developers.
+To date, the Trust has overseen the rehabilitation of over 400 historic buildings and structures for new users , often in partnership with third-party developers.
 This body of work includes all of the historic residences in the park, which today provide housing for many of the Presidio’s 3,000 residents.
 In all cases, the Trust has ensured historical integrity and adherence to preservation standards and we’ve received numerous awards for this work, including twelve from the California Preservation Foundation, two California Governor’s Awards, three from the National Trust for Historic Preservation, as well as awards from the California Heritage Council and the American Institute of Architects, among others.

 Here are five examples of successful rehabilitation in the Presidio: